Felipe-Ulloa-CA/used-car-price-analysis-berkeley/README.md

-# Used Car Price Analysis – UC Berkeley ML & AI (Practical Application 11.1)
+# UC Berkeley – Professional Certificate in Machine Learning & Artificial Intelligence Practical Application 11.1 – What Determines the Price of a Car?

 This repository contains the deliverables for the **Practical Application 11.1 – What Determines the Price of a Car**, part of the UC Berkeley Professional Certificate in Machine Learning & Artificial Intelligence.